caronc/apprise-api/README.md

 ```

 ## Apprise URLs
-📣 In order to trigger a notifications, you first need to create one or more [Apprise URLs](https://github.com/caronc/apprise/wiki).
+📣 In order to trigger a notification, you first need to define one or more [Apprise URLs](https://github.com/caronc/apprise/wiki) to support the services you want to send to.
 Apprise supports well over 50 notification services today and is always expanding to add support for more!
-Visit https://github.com/caronc/apprise/wiki to see all of the supported Apprise services and how you can generate your own URLs from them.
+Visit https://github.com/caronc/apprise/wiki to see the ever-growing list of the services supported today.

 ## API Details